joonhocho/graphql-input-string/README.md

-# graphql-string
+# graphql-input-string
-A configurable custom string type for GraphQL.
+A configurable custom input string type for GraphQL with sanitization and validation.